enso-org/enso/gui/.github/ISSUE_TEMPLATE/bug-report.md

 ### Enso Version
 <!--
-- Please include the version of BaseGL you are using here.
+- Please include the version of Enso IDE you are using here.
 -->